spatie/laravel-database-mail-templates/README.md

 composer require spatie/laravel-database-mail-templates
 ```

-If you want to use the [default `MailTemplate` model](#default-mailtemplate-model), all that's left to do is run `php artisan migrate` to create the necessary `mail_templates` table.
-No need to publish the migrations.
+If you want to use the [default `MailTemplate` model](#default-mailtemplate-model), all that's left to do is run `php artisan migrate` to create the `mail_templates` table.
+There's no need to publish the migration.

-If you plan on creating a [custom `MailTemplate` model](#custom-mailtemplate-model) continue by publishing the migrations:
+If you plan on creating a [custom `MailTemplate` model](#custom-mailtemplate-model) continue by publishing the migration:

 ```bash
 php artisan vendor:publish --provider="Spatie\MailTemplates\MailTemplatesServiceProvider" --tag="migrations"
 ```

 ## Usage

-### Default or custom `MailTemplate`?

-By default this package comes with a `MailTemplate` model that allows you to store the HTML template for a mailable in the database.
-If you don't plan on using multiple templates for a single mailable or customizing the `MailTemplate` model, this default model is the way to go.

-However, if you want to use multiple mail templates for the same mailable based on application logic or customize the mail template model, you'll want a [custom `MailTemplate` model](#custom-mailtemplate-model).

-### Default `MailTemplate` model

 After installing the package and running the migrations you'll have a new table in your database called `mail_templates`.
 This table will be used by the `MailTemplate` model.